top of page

 Director's Note

-In our modern culture we rely quite heavily on our 'perceptions' to define our truths.
-We surmise conclusions when given only rough sketches of things and we make these assumptions, which are strictly based on our biases and beliefs, in order to validate our world views and help us feel safe.
+In our modern culture, we rely quite heavily on our 'perceptions' to define our truths.
+We surmise conclusions when given only rough sketches of things and we make these assumptions, which are strictly based on our biases and beliefs, to validate our worldviews and help us feel safe.

-As we are continuously faced with heavily edited and filtered narratives, we have become immune to how our perceptions alone are the keys to how we navigate our modern world.
+As we continuously face heavily edited and filtered narratives, we have become immune to how our perceptions alone are the keys to navigating our modern world.

-In an attempt to achieve a safe distance from something alarming, I had conveniently packed up the details of a situation into a terrific little cliché, one that gave me the assurance that I would never fail to miss something so obvious.
-This had on some level made me feel safe, but ironically, it had actually propelled me into a state of ignorance and in reality, left me even more vulnerable.
+In an attempt to achieve a safe distance from something alarming, I had conveniently packed up the details of a situation into a terrific little cliché, one that assured me that I would never fail to miss something so obvious.
+This had on some level made me feel safe, but ironically, it had propelled me into a state of ignorance and in reality, left me even more vulnerable.

 _DSC0364.JPG